 You can choose the location where your placenta is processed.
 It can be processed in our dedicated spaces, in your home, or in the home of one of your family members.
 Nearly all of our clients have chosen to have it processed in the dedicated work-space.
 There are many reasons why they have chosen not to have it encapsulated in their own home.
 We can discuss in detail all the options and any concerns when services are set up.

 How do I know I am getting capsules made with my placenta?

 To ensure the client’s safety and to guarantee they are receiving capsules made with their placenta only one placenta is processed at a time.

 How much experience do you have?

-I have been providing professional, safe, convenient placenta services since 2010 and have processed over 700 placentas.
-You can read more about my experience under the Bio tab.
+Nikole has been providing professional, safe, convenient placenta services since 2010 and has processed over 800 placentas.
+You can read more about her experience under the Bio tab.

 When do we call you?